-So once we know this so our Hamiltonian has a form which is apart from these constants which we can take into account so the constants are like this, this is nothing but so if you take the minus ih cross this delta H takes a form equal to so minus ih cross del so this is e A dot p over m and so the p is the momentum so this is p over m is v and e into v is equal to so we can write this as so there is I think there is a sign that is missed here so this there should not be any sign so there is a sign that comes here and that tells you that this v over m p over m becomes equal to v and then e into v becomes equal to current density this actually equal minus dot so is to okay.
+Okay which is the unperturbed state so we are really doing a perturbation theory but in this case it's slightly different notionally from the perturbation theory that you might have learned in your second course of quantum mechanics or even in the first course of quantum mechanics this is done on a system of many particles.
+Okay so once we know this so our Hamiltonian has a form which is apart from these constants which we can take into account so the constants are like this, this is nothing but so if you take the minus ih cross this DeltaH takes a form equal to so minus ih cross del so this is e a dot p over m and so the p is the momentum so this is p over m is v and e into v is equal to so we can write this as so there is I think there is a sign that is missed here so this there should not be any sign so there is a sign that comes here and that tells you that this v over m p over m becomes equal to v and then e into v becomes equal to current density so this is actually equal to minus j dot a.